erc7824/nitrolite-example/docs/chapter-4-display-balances.md

                     // In a real app, you might show a user-friendly error message here });
         }
-    }, [isAuthenticated, sessionKey, account]);
+    // TODO: again, these dependencies are very similar and become true at the same time, consider using a single effect }, [isAuthenticated, sessionKey, account]);

     // This effect handles all incoming WebSocket messages. useEffect(() => {
         const handleMessage = async (data: any) => {
-            const rawEventData = JSON.stringify(data);
+            // TODO: make data as a string and avoid stringifiying and parsing it multiple times const rawEventData = JSON.stringify(data);
-            const response = NitroliteRPC.parseResponse(rawEventData);
+            // TODO: this method is outdated, use rpcResponseParser.authChallenge const response = NitroliteRPC.parseResponse(rawEventData);

+            // TODO: that's not a method from the previous chapter (previous was better)
             // Handle auth challenge (from Chapter 3) if (response.method === RPCMethod.AuthChallenge && walletClient && sessionKey && account) {
                 const challengeResponse = response as AuthChallengeResponse;